jacobmichels/file-cmp/README.md

 `file-cmp file1.txt file2.txt` outputs `Not equal` and exitcode 1.

+## Install
+Cargo can build and install this app from this repo.

+`cargo +nightly install --git https://github.com/jacobmichels/file-cmp`

 ## Compiling
 This app requires rust nightly.
 The following instructions assume you have git and rustup installed.